Skip to main content

 Caution: Avoid hiding large media files, as they still load and can impact performance.

-Inheriting Styles Across Breakpoints (Toggle On)
+Inheriting Styles Across Breakpoints

 When you define styles on the main breakpoint, they cascade down to smaller breakpoints or up to larger ones.
 For example, in a Desktop-first design (Desktop is the main breakpoint):